-A total of 36 permits will be available for EBCI tribal members to gather sochan in Great Smoky Mountains National Park 2022.
+A total of 36 permits will be issued to EBCI enrolled members to gather sochan in Great Smoky Mountains National Park 2022.
 Only enrolled members of the Eastern Band of Cherokee Indians are eligible for permits.
-The gathering season will run from March 1st to May 31st and allow each permittee to gather up to 1 bushel (two bags) of sochan per week.
+The gathering season will run three months, from March 1 to May 31.